harikadameruppula/FUTURE_FS_02/README.md

 CREATE DATABASE crm_db;
 ```

-Create leads table and connect using your MySQL credentials.
+Create the `leads` table and connect using your MySQL credentials.

+---

 ## Author